Supply Chains and Challenges in the Hospitality Industry

 Moreover, customer experiences have changed.

 Manual processes cannot support the digital self-serve initiative that has now been implemented and that customers expect to avail of.
-This trend is said to not be slowing down.
+Experts predict this trend will not slow down.

 2. Visibility in Supply Chains